methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 ### 1. Speed Without Structure Is a Liability

 It's tempting to automate the manual thing right away.
 And sometimes, yes, quick wins matter.
-But without a clear understanding of the process flow and business logic, you're not automating a solution—you're encoding a guess.
+But without a clear understanding of the process flow and business logic, you're not automating a solution, you're encoding a guess.

 ### 2. Diagrams Are Not Optional